Create a design file and attach a geographic coordinate system. This ensures that the imported graphics will be drawn in the correct space.

 Note: The element <LayerSRS> is not required.
 With this information the features are transformed to the local geographic coordinate system during import.

-A sample dataset for practice is attached for your reference.
+A sample dataset for practice is attached for your reference (see the Attachments section above on this page).